Updated 28 July 2015

 Here’s the server.
-It starts a web server and listens for HTTP requests for /index.html, and serves it out when asked.
+It starts a web server and listens for HTTP requests for public/index.html, and serves it out when asked.
 It also listens for incoming webSocket requests, and opens them.
 When it does so, it start listening for serial events.
 If it gets a carriage return and newline in the serial port, it sends what it got out to the websocket.
-Save this in /nodeSerialServer too.
+Save this in your main project directory.

 To run this, change directories to Save this in /nodeSerialServer: